 The CCM club is a non-denominational gathering of students who desire to study the Bible and apply it to their daily lives.
 The purpose of the club is to promote an understanding of the Bible, influence unity and morality among students and faculty, and to offer positive contributions toward academic achievement, overall success, and well-being.

 The sole purpose of this organization is to be a beacon of optimism for the students of Lesbian, Gay, Transgender, Bisexual, Questioning, and Intersex community and its Allies at Coastal Carolina Community College.
 The club serves as a source of support and education.
 The club promotes activism, reflection, community outreach, and positive changes.

 The purpose of the CCVC club is to create comradery and fellowship amongst Coastal Carolina Community College veterans and those committed to creating a supportive veteran campus.
 CCVC is dedicated to helping veterans on campus reintegrate into the educational environment, so they can better succeed academically, and have a seamless transition into college life.
 CCVC is committed to giving veterans support on campus through special events, service, and advocacy.

 eXtreme Science Club

-This club promotes and supports experiential science activities.
-These activities are designed to relate to career choices within the sciences and to take advantage of resources available within the local community.
-When it comes to science, eXtreme Science Club members want to live it, see it, and do it!
+This club provides, promotes, and supports experiential science activities.
+The activities are designed to relate to possible career choices within the sciences and to take advantage of resources that are available within the local community.
+When it comes to science, eXtreme Science Club members want to live it, see it, do it!